OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### GPRS SIM800L

-This peripheral uses the UART protocol to connect to the MCU and to a digital pin to control the start, as shown in the figure below.
-It is powered from a lithium battery (3.7V - 4.2V).
+This peripheral uses the UART protocol to connect to the MCU; further, it uses a digital pin to control the start, shown in the figure below.
+It is powered by a lithium battery (3.7V - 4.2V).

 |![GPRS Sim800L pin connections](img/Sim800LSCH.PNG)|
 |-----------|